thanchi-tr/QuizApp/README.md

 the application is run on Https://localhost:5001 (only via with https)

+## Future Direction:
+I want to moving into a real-time quiz base game.
+In process of investigate Signal R< to use websocket:: Persist connection between player and server during a game   > (Proactor pattern <- better suit I/O heavy quiz application) to improve the game loop @front end <- that replace API call to check asnwer every frame end

 # TODO:
 [x] change the serialized JSON [From body] into JSON [From body]